 - Microfiber cloth used as locker carpet - Dollar Tree $1

 Paige honestly could not tell the difference between the high end locker and the budget locker.
-According to Paige, either would have been just as cook at school!
+According to Paige, either would have been just as cool at school!

 One thing that we did not have time for in the video segment was to laminate the wrapping paper.
 In the past for the girls I have taken the wrapping to a school supply store and paid a few dollars to laminate it so that it held up better through the school year.